priyanka1706/BlockGame/README.md

 # BlockGame
 The game is a very basic sample one player PC puzzle game built on Unity.
 The player is blue, and its goal is to reach the goal (green), without bumping into the patrolling enemies (red).
 The game has multiple levels, that need to be crossed successfully so as to reach the next level.
+This game can be used as a sample to further build complex games on.

 ## Prerequisites
 The game requires Unity 2018.1.8 or higher to run well.
 Lower versions may not support some features.